-With 14 miles of interceptor sewers, 7 miles of force mains, 5 remote pumping stations, and an advanced wastewater treatment facility with an outfall into the Pompton River, the Two Bridges Authority now provides wastewater services to an area of 56 square miles with about 40,000 residents.
+With 14 miles (22 kilometers) of interceptor sewers, 7 miles (11 kilometers) of force mains, 5 remote pumping stations, and an advanced wastewater treatment facility with an outfall into the Pompton River, the Two Bridges Authority now provides wastewater services to an area of 56 square miles (145 square kilometers) with about 40,000 residents.

 The wastewater system includes two major wastewater pumping facilities, similar in capacity, size, equipment, and age.
 The South Side Pump Station, with a design capacity of 12.1 million gallons per day (MGD) is located south of Highway I-80, and the Central Pump Station (15.5 MGD) is at the intersection of Highway 202 (Boonton Turnpike) and Ryerson Road.
 The two facilities pump wastewater from the south and north service areas, respectively, directly into the treatment plant headworks.